johanneszab/FixRadeonSleepIssues/README.md

 You can test the fix by locking your desktop (press `Win + L`) and see if it crashes after the displays turns off.

 Disabling Ultra Low Power State (ULPS) seems to not broadly effect the idle power consumption of the RX graphics cards.
-My RX 6600 XT idles at 3-4W with a single 4K Display connected via display port after disabling ULPS.
+My RX 6600 XT idles at 3-4W with a single 4K Display connected via display port after disabling ULPS according to AMD Software: Adrenalin Edition.

 ## Tested on: